palockedmn/O-Decide/README.md

 #### *v1.1.0* - (January 9, 2022)
 - First Update
-  - Updated Settings page to match the theme of the program and provide better visibility and usability
   - Fixed a bug that made it possible to set 0% odds and never be released
   - Added taskbar flash when app minimized and ready to try again
-  - Minor visual fixes
+  - Several Visual fixes
+    - Fixed a problem that allowed users to maximize the main window, but everything on the page stayed the same size.
+Temporarily solved by disabling maximize.
+Might look at other fixes some other time.
+Focusing on core functionality first.
+    - Resized and recentered the main window text and added author info under the main title
+    - Updated Settings page to match the theme of the program and provide better visibility and usability
+  - Fixed a persistance issue with settings
+  - Added a mechanism to reset the session by right clicking the Decide button